n-essio/queryable/README.md

     public String mail;
 }
 ```
-2 - generating one rest controller for each entity, as:
+2 - We continue by writing one rest controller for each entity, as:

 ```
 @Path("/api/v1/customers")